oDinZu/SharpeTronics.com/collections/_posts/2022-06-23-how-to-setup-a-secure-docker-drone-runner-with-drone-ci.md

 An example of a custom pipeline I have created.
 I ain't going to explain this to you in detail; I expect you to determine your own pipeline and this is only for a reference point.
 Essentially, what you will be doing is launching your own virtual machine for your specific use case scenario.

-In this example, on drone.example.com, I have created a secret pass that needs to be passed to the virtual machine so I can package the build after it succeeds into a www_data only branch on my git server.
+In this example, on drone.example.com, I have created a secret pass that needs to be passed to the virtual machine so I can package the build aka **_site** only, then auto push to www_data branch on my git server.
+Furthermore, I **rsync** this data through an ssh tunnel to a **Gitea Pages** server that serves the **WWW or edge** data.

-**Note: 3:** The example configuration I created is a **.drone.yml** file stored in the root of your site project.
+**Note: 3:** The example configuration is a **.drone.yml** file stored in the root of your site project.

 ```
 ---